-If you live in an area with hard water, you might be noticing a few signs around your home.
-Things like reduced water flow, limescale build-up, and cloudy stains on glasses are all caused by hard water (1).
+If you live in an area with hard water, you might notice a few telltale signs around your home.
+Common symptoms of hard water include reduced water flow, limescale build-up, and cloudy stains on glass objects (1).

 Vinegar and Baking Soda